sudheerj/javascript-interview-questions/README.md

 301. ### How do you create an infinite loop

-     You can create infinite loop using for and while loops without using any expressions.
+     You can create infinite loops using for and while loops without using any expressions.
 The for loop construct or syntax is better approach in terms of ESLint and code optimizer tools,

      ```javascript
      for (;;) {}